Support for making fellowship and grant applications is provided centrally by the University’s Research Services, and

 Discipline-specific awards from learned societies and trusts

 A number of organisations provide support to researchers, particularly those early in their career, to enable them to advance their careers as independent researchers.
 They are usually targeted at specific research areas or specific groups.
 These opportunities will usually be advertised on the MPLS website and to Research Facilitators in MPLS departments.
 Funders often impose restrictions on the number of applications that each university can submit to a scheme.
-You can also regularly check the University’s Coordinated Bids website, which sets out the timetable and process for any internal prioritisation processes to select the Oxford candidates when restrictions apply.
+You can also regularly check the University’s Coordinated Bids webpages, which set out the timetable and process for any internal prioritisation processes to select the Oxford candidates when restrictions apply.

-London Mathematical Society, Grace Chisholm Young Fellowships: offers two fellowships each year to mathematicians who need support when their mathematical career is interrupted by family responsibilities, relocation of partner, or other similar circumstance, making possible some continuous mathematical activity, so enabling the fellow to be in a position to apply for posts when circumstances allow.
+London Mathematical Society, Grace Chisholm Young Fellowships: offers two fellowships each year (December and June) to mathematicians who need support when their mathematical career is interrupted by family responsibilities, relocation of partner, or other similar circumstance, making possible some continuous mathematical activity, so enabling the fellow to be in a position to apply for posts when circumstances allow.

 L'Oréal-UNESCO For Women in Science fellowships: recognises the achievements and contributions of exceptional females across the globe, by awarding promising scientists with Fellowships to help further their research.

 Royal Astronomical Society: including the Norman Lockyer and RAS Research Fellowships.

 Schmidt Science Fellows, in partnership with the Rhodes Trust: fourteen-month programme to broaden scientific and societal horizons of graduate students between finishing their DPhil and starting a research career.
-Advertised on the MPLS website and to MPLS departments when available.
+Applications coordinated through departments and MPLS Division; advertised on the MPLS website and to MPLS departments when available.

 General fellowships, available in all areas